 👨🏻🍳 Steps by step instructions

-How to make the Low Carb Instant Pot Leftover Turkey Soup
+How to make the Low Carb Turkey Soup

 STEP 2: Once the veggies have softened add the water, shredded or chopped leftover turkey and remaining ingredients, including the optional turkey leg, give it a stir to combine the ingredients.
 If you have any turkey broth you can add about a cup as well to give it more turkey flavors.

 STEP 3: Place lid on the instant pot and set to sealing, set to pressure cook on low for 1 hour.
-Do a quick release after 1 hour and remove lid once all the pressure has released.
+Do a quick release after 60 minutes hour and remove the lid once all the pressure has been released.

-- STEP 4: Salt and pepper to taste and serve the leftover turkey soup in your favourite bowls with a side of toasted low carb bread or crackers and enjoy.
+- STEP 4: Salt and pepper to taste and serve the leftover homemade turkey soup in your favorite bowls with a side of toasted low carb bread or crackers and enjoy.
 The flavor of the turkey stock is rich, savory, and infused with the natural essence of roasted turkey.

 👨🏻🍳 Recipe tips

 This turkey soup recipe is as easy as it looks.
-The only time consuming part is the chopping of the veggies and the waiting for it to work it's magic in the instant pot.
+The only time-consuming part is the chopping of the veggies and waiting for them to work their magic in the instant pot.

 Tip #2: If you are planning to freeze this soup, make sure to let it cool completely before freezing.

 - Serving: serve with a toasted and buttered low carb bread or some tasty low carb crackers.
 A side low carb sandwich or wrap also goes well with this soup.